Pete Hurd, PhD, MSc, BSc

-I've been at the University of Alberta since 2001, and am currently in the Department of Psychology, and am a member of the Neuroscience and Mental Health Institute.
+I've been at the University of Alberta since 2001, in the Department of Psychology, and am a member of the Neuroscience and Mental Health Institute.
 I am a co-investigator with the Kule Institute for Advanced Study group Research at the Intersections of Gender, and also Principal Investigator on a Teaching and Learning Enhancement Fund grant (with Deanna Singhal) to improve statistical and methods pedagogy throughout the Department's undergraduate program.

 A collection of gathered wisdom for students on the general topic of learning and scholarship can be found on my Page of Assorted Cruft.